mpaland/vic/readme.md

 - Platform and CPU independent code, NO dependencies, NO STL, NO new/delete, just clean C++
 - Header only implementation of the core parts
 - VERY clean and stable C++ code, LINT and L4 warning free
-- Multi head support, as many displays as you may like in one system
+- Multiple heads support, as many displays as you may like in one system
+- Multi-head driver to combine multiple single displays to a bigger one
 - Support of various color formats from 1 to 32 bpp displays
 - Support for different font formats (proportional, monospace), ASCII/UTF-8 support
 - Antialiasing support for primitive and text/font rendering